hanhanwu/Hanhan_Applied_DataScience/README.md

 ### Bivariate Analysis
 * Check correlation between every 2 continuous variables
+  * [More methods to check correlations][137], including methods work for both linear and non-linear correlation, and can be used for ordinal data
+    * Point Biserial Correlation, Kendall Rank Correlation, Spearman’s Rank Correlation, Pearson Correlation and its limitation (linear only, cant be used for ordinal data)
   * Person vs Spearman
     * Pearson correlation evaluated the linear relationship between two continuous variables.
       * A relationship is linear when a change in one variable is associated with a proportional change in the other variable.